 Action Note 1 Remove any payload, tools or other equipment fitted on the turning disc.
-DressPack can stay fitted for the time being.
 This is done to achieve the best stability of the arm assembly, when removing and lifting it, and when it is resting by itself after removal.